 They are commonly made from materials such as foam, plastic, cork or balsa wood and come in all different shapes and sizes.

-Despite being that widely available, a majority of the U.S. anglers are either not familiar, or simply not using this type of bobber, even though awareness has risen over the last couple of years and more and more fishermen are using them.
+Despite being that widely available, a majority of anglers are either not familiar, or simply not using this type of bobber, even though awareness has risen over the last couple of years and more and more fishermen are using them.
 In Europe, on the other hand, the slip bobber is used by many more anglers and has been around for a very long time.

 How Does a Slip Bobber Work?